 This Valentine may be the cutest one yet.
 What’s better than no sugar buzz?
 A Valentine that will keep kids busy for longer than 5 minutes!

 Top-ranked by my 7-year-old are these mustache Valentines.
 Dollarama sells the moustaches in multi-packs (I’m thinking 6-8 per pack) so the price is right, too!
 Plus, I’m sure the teacher will snap a pic of everyone in their ‘staches!

 Who isn’t smitten with a brand-new box of crayons?!
 This ideal is perfect if your child’s class is smaller (because you have to buy the crayons) or to give a few select friends outside of school.
 Or, do what this mom did, and go with the special-scented 8-pack of crayons.
 Or, split a pack up so that each Valentine gets 3 crayons like this one.

 Kids love getting glowsticks, and you’ll love that these are printable on white paper with black ink!
 Possibly the most cost-effective DIY Valentines yet!

-Do you know what I love most about this DIY Outer Space Valentine?
+Do you know what I love most about these DIY Outer Space Valentines for kids?
 No printing, nothing complicated, and sooo cool.
 Just remember, balls like these can be choking hazards, so they’re for bigger kids only.